merrickliu888/Goober/README.md

 The goal was to gain a conceptual understanding of how programming languages are built and work under the hood (unboxing the black box).
 Additionally, the challenge instilled a deeper understanding of Computer Science and programming within.

-Sources and Inspirations: *Crafting Interpreters* by Robert Nystrom, *UofT CSC110/111 Course Notes* by Professor David Liu and Mario Badr, and various Youtube Videos by Low Level Game Dev, Neso Academy, and AstroSam.
+Sources: *Crafting Interpreters* by Robert Nystrom, *UofT CSC110/111 Course Notes* by Professor David Liu and Mario Badr, and various Youtube Videos by Low Level Game Dev, Neso Academy, and AstroSam.